Crane Composites Executives Celebrate Tradition of Success and Generosity with University Leaders and Scholarship Recipients

 Crane Fund for Widows and Children Continues Impact on NIU Students

-The September event at Barsema Hall gave student recipients the opportunity to meet--and thank--the company’s senior leadership including John O’Sullivan, ’87, President of Crane Composites as well as Vice President of Supply Chain Bart Kittleson, '80, and Vice President of Human Resources Paul Storc.
+This year's event at Barsema Hall gave student recipients the opportunity to meet--and thank--the company’s senior leadership including John O’Sullivan, ’87, President of Crane Composites as well as Vice President of Supply Chain Bart Kittleson, '80, and Vice President of Human Resources Paul Storc.

 With a fund established in 2010 through the NIU Foundation, Crane Composites has provided more than $200,000 in much-needed scholarships to students in the College of Business and the College of Engineering and Engineering Technology at NIU.